nkhl-p/Hyperdroid/README.md

-# Hyperdroid
+# Hyperdroid-Virtual Smartphone Over IP
-Virtual Smartphone Over IP
+Hyperdroid VM Service to run on the VM's AOSP